opmuse/opmuse/README.md

   - We trust the data provided to us.

     i.e. Names are always case-sensitive.
-We don't try to be smart and remove leading spaces or anything, if your collection isn't tagged correctly you will suffer.
+We don't try to be smart and remove leading spaces or anything, if your collection isn't tagged and organized correctly it will be presented as such.

   - We care about structure.